 Prices for an outdoor kitchen can vary.
 You will need to consider appliance costs and factor in contractor and specialist work.
 Location can also play a role in how much your kitchen will cost.

 Picking an area close to a wall is your best bet to save money.
-Regardless of the kind of kitchen you choose to build, you can expect plenty of nights outside using your new space.
+Regardless of how elaborate your outdoor kitchen you want, you can expect plenty of nights outside enjoying your new space.